Which country has the most national parks in the world? Australia!

 - Hiking inside the Ikara Amphitheatre.

-- And seeing its creation story at the Arkaroo Rock Aboriginal paintings.
+- Seeing its creation story at the Arkaroo Rock Aboriginal paintings.

 If you were yet to experience the Australian Outback in its full force, the Flinders Range is a helluva start!
 It’s a bit of drive north for anyone visiting Adelaide but definitely worth the detour for anybody earning their stripes on the Nullarbor Plain.